 About Secretary Gale

 John A. Gale is the 26th Nebraska secretary of state.
-He was appointed by Gov. Mike Johanns in December 2000 to fill a vacancy created with the resignation of Scott Moore.
-A Republican, Gale was elected to four-year terms in 2002, 2006 and 2010.
+He was appointed by Governor Mike Johanns in December 2000 to fill a vacancy created with the resignation of Scott Moore.
+A Republican, Gale was elected to four-year terms in 2002, 2006, 2010 and 2014.

 Gale is committed to providing high-quality and convenient public service while operating a cost-efficient office.
 His goal is to make it easier for the public to access and deal with his office.